michaeljsteel/NumBAT/docs/source/install.rst

    $ cd backend/fortran

 #.
-Open the file `Makefile` in your preferred text editor and edit the lines at the top  of the file so that the line `PLAT=MacOS` is active and the others are commented out with a leading `#` symbol.
+Open the file `Makefile` in your preferred text editor and edit the lines at the top  of the file so that:

+     - The line `PLAT=MacOS` is active and the others are commented out with a leading `#` symbol.
+     - The value of `MYPYENV` matches the folder of your python virtual environment set up above.
+     - The value of `PYVERMAJMIN` and `SYSTEMPYINC` are set appropriately.

 #.
 Now at last, we can build |NUMBAT| ::